Fort McPherson: Quarters 10

 Quarters 10 is the centerpiece of Staff Row.
-Completed in 1892, the three-story home has 12 ft-high ceilings on the first floor, 11 ft-high ceilings on the second, and semicircular front windows in the turret.
+Completed in 1892, the three-story home has 12 ft-high ceilings on the first floor and four bedrooms.
 In 1925, Gen. Douglas MacArthur was assigned to Fort McPherson as post commander.
 Since his wife refused to live in the quarters, they rented an apartment downtown near the Fox Theatre.
 The MacArthurs left after having spent 89 days at Fort McPherson, when he was reassigned to Baltimore.
-A sleeping porch was added to the back of the quarters in 1935 for President Franklin D. Roosevelt's visits while he was en route to Warm Springs, Georgia.
+A sleeping porch was added to the back of the quarters in 1935 for President Franklin D. Roosevelt's visits while he was enroute to Warm Springs, Georgia.